rocicorp/repliear/README.md

 ## Publishing

-* Push this repo to a new github project
+- Push this repo to a new github project
-* Create a free account on supabase.com, and an empty project
+- Create a free account on supabase.com, and an empty project
-* Create a free account on vercel.com
+- Create a free account on vercel.com
-* Create a new project on vercel, configuring the environment variables using the values from your hosted Supabase project
+- Create a new project on vercel, configuring the environment variables using the values from your hosted Supabase project

 ## TODO

 - Fix completeAllTodos() to use scan when https://github.com/rocicorp/replicache/issues/607 is fixed
-- Implement implicit db creation, or put a script in the package, then remove api/init.ts
 - Switch to Superstruct
 - Add instructions about provisioning Supabase and working locally